To qualify for the manufacturing exemption, a taxpayer must meet each of the requirements listed below.

 - More than 50% of the business’s gross receipts must be derived from sales of product manufactured at same location.

-- The sales of the manufactured products must be made from the manufacturing location subject to ad valorem tax.
+- The sales of the manufactured products must be made from the manufacturing location or from a storage or warehouse facility located within a ten-mile radius of the manufacturing location.
 Location includes any adjoining buildings and any buildings on the same parcel of land that, combined, make up a manufacturing campus.

 If a business qualifies as a manufacturer, sales made from the qualified location of items not manufactured at that location but incidental to the business’s manufacturing sales are also exempt.